US Southern Command Facilities

-United States law allows up to 500 US military personnel and 300 civilian contract personnel to be deployed in Colombia at any given time.
+United States law allowed up to 500 US military personnel and 300 civilian contract personnel to be deployed in Colombia at any given time.
 According to US officials, as of late 2002 there were on average about 120 American pilots and other private contractors in Colombia's anti-narcotics program at any one time.
-They provide counterinsurgency instruction, maintain listening outposts, or monitor air traffic from any of five US-built rural radar stations, among various other tasks.
-American personnel serve as liaison officers at the Colombian Joint Intelligence Center in the southern base of Tres Esquinas, which the US helped set up.
+They provided counterinsurgency instruction, maintain listening outposts, or monitor air traffic from any of 5 US-built rural radar stations, among various other tasks.
+American personnel served as liaison officers at the Colombian Joint Intelligence Center in the southern base of Tres Esquinas, which the US helped set up.

-Military personnel also are deployed in Peru at three U.S.-built radar stations, in addition to hundreds of troops helping to refurbish an air base in Manta, Ecuador, and to construct several military bases in Bolivia.
-The United States also runs military surveillance flights from the Caribbean islands of Aruba and Curacao.
-No information is available about the number of CIA and other intelligence personnel operating in the region.
+As of the early 2000s, Military personnel also were deployed in Peru at 3 US-built radar stations, in addition to hundreds of troops helping to refurbish an air base in Manta, Ecuador, and to construct several military bases in Bolivia.
+The United States also ran military surveillance flights from the Caribbean islands of Aruba and Curacao.
+No information was available about the number of CIA and other intelligence personnel operating in the region.

-Ecuador seems to have moved into the fore-front of integrated US military planning and operations.
-New facilities have been established at the port city of Manta, Special Force units from the US Southern Command operate alongside some 5,000 Ecuadorian troops of the 19th Napo and 21st Condor Jungle Infantry Brigades on the borders of Colombia, while other specialist US forces operate radar stations tracking the drug-cartel's aircraft and man secret listening posts on behalf of the NSA to monitor communications.
+Prior to the election of President Rafael Correa in 2006, Ecuador seemed to have moved into the forefront of integrated US military planning and operations.
+New facilities had been established at the port city of Manta, Special Force units from the US Southern Command operated alongside some 5,000 Ecuadorian troops of the 19th Napo and 21st Condor Jungle Infantry Brigades on the borders of Colombia, while other specialist US forces operated radar stations tracking the drug-cartel's aircraft and manned secret listening posts on behalf of the NSA to monitor communications.